lexxiave/forms/README.md

 #Requirements

-1. Each form to send submissions to a MySQL Database using PHP
+1. Each form submission sends to a MySQL Database using PHP

 2. Every submission forward emails submission alert to the administrator's and send subscriber email confirmation upon every submission